EtheaDev/SVGShellExtensions/README.md

 - A [Thumbnail handler][2] which allows you to see the SVG image into Windows Explorer.

-- An SVG-XML Text Editor to manually edit and preview the text of SVG files.
+- An [SVG-XML Text Editor][10] to manually edit and preview the text of SVG files.

 ### Features
 - Supports Windows Vista, 7, 8 and 10 (only for 64 bits).